Sky11y/Philosophers/blueprint.md

 2.2.
 Let other die

-IF NEED TO HAVE FASTER CODE, USE BITWISE OPERATIONS INSTEAD OF MODULUS AND WHAT NOT
+IF NEED TO HAVE FASTER CODE, USE BITWISE OPERATIONS INSTEAD OF MODULUS AND WHAT NOT ALSO REMEMBER TO PUT ALL THE CODE IN A DIR CALLED PHILO!!!

 1. check the input
     - no of philos/forks (1), time to die (2), eat (3) and sleep (4)